Skip to main content

 The Pediatric Primary Care Nurse Practitioner graduate is prepared to:

-• Deliver comprehensive, evidence-based healthcare to children from birth through young adulthood across clinical and community settings, designing and evaluating individualized care plans that support children and their families.
+• Deliver comprehensive, evidence-based health care to children from birth through young adulthood across clinical and community settings, designing and evaluating individualized care plans that support children and their families.

 • Demonstrate leadership to drive positive change for pediatric populations at local, regional, and national levels through advocacy, quality improvement initiatives, and scholarly contributions.